Naz1337/workshop-system/cline_docs/05_core_system_modules.md

 ## 5. Payroll Module
 *   **Purpose:** Manages the financial transactions related to foreman services.
-*   **Features:** Tracking of completed work sessions, generation of invoices for workshop owners, integration with payment gateways (e.g., Stripe) for workshop payments to the system.
+*   **Features:** Tracking of completed work sessions, generation of invoices for workshop owners, integration with payment gateways like **Stripe** for workshop payments to the system.
 (Note: The mechanism for transferring funds from the system to the foreman's personal account is outside the current scope).

 ## 6. Marketplace Module
 *   **Purpose:** Provides a platform for workshop owners to order parts and supplies.